DanLAct/QuickAgri_MAR-X/README.md

-# Code to accompany the paper ‘Projection of climate and technology impacts on crops key to food security'
+# Code to accompany the paper ‘Machine learning projection of climate and technology impacts on crops key to food security'

 ## MAR-X model